 In 1959, each club member donated one dollar toward the GFWC Virginia’s request that the clubs provide $25,000 to the Medical College of Virginia as “seed money” to purchase a cancer treatment machine called “Maxitron.”
 The Federation exceeded its goal.

-In 1961, Ways and Means projects included a grocery booth at the Lion’s Club Jamboree, bake sales, selling balloons on the street at the William and Mary homecoming parade, rummage sales, and a talent table at club meetings, Our Ways and Means projects have come a long way, to say the least.
-In 1962, the Club developed a yearly Community Calendar to provide college scholarships to local graduating high school seniors to assist with their first year’s college expenses.
-Through the 1960s to the present, club members have crafted puppets and happy faces which are given to the children’s wards at local hospitals.
+In 1961, Ways and Means projects included a grocery booth at the Lion’s Club Jamboree, bake sales, selling balloons on the street at the William and Mary homecoming parade, rummage sales, and a talent table at club meetings.
+Club members also crafted puppets and happy faces to give to the children’s wards at local hospitals.

-In 1964-1976, through our public service, the club helped man the Virginia Museum of Art’s mobile unit in Williamsburg, donated to Eastern State and Patrick Henry hospitals, assisted with the open house of Tidewater Mental Health Clinic, furnished a model for the Junior Woman’s Club Fashion Show, distributed posters for the Heart Fund and Tuberculosis X-Ray drives, contributed a book to the Williamsburg Regional Library in honor of National Education Week, donated to the Wednesday Morning Music Club to help sponsor a concert by the Peninsula Symphony Orchestra, and donated to the SPCA.
+In 1964-1976, the Club helped man the Virginia Museum of Art’s mobile unit in Williamsburg, donated to Eastern State and Patrick Henry hospitals, assisted with the open house of Tidewater Mental Health Clinic, furnished a model for the Junior Woman’s Club Fashion Show, distributed posters for the Heart Fund and Tuberculosis X-Ray drives, contributed a book to the Williamsburg Regional Library in honor of National Education Week, donated to the Wednesday Morning Music Club to help sponsor a concert by the Peninsula Symphony Orchestra, and donated to the SPCA.

 In 1969, the Club honored the General Federal of Women’s Clubs (GFWC) request by contributing toward the purchase of “Clinic 6,” a cancer treating machine for use at the Medical Center of Virginia.